the-winsor-school/WinsorRobotics26-27/doc/FlintLessons/README.md

 These lessons quote real code, so a refactor can leave a lesson describing something that has changed.
 When you change a signature or rename a class, search this folder for it.
-Lessons 2, 4, 8, 9, and 10, and all five Advanced lessons, contain quoted source.
+Lessons 2, 4, 8, 9, and 10, all five Advanced lessons, and all five Mechanical lessons,
+contain quoted source -- the Mechanical lessons quote `doc/rev-duo/*.md` rather than Java.